Golf: Origin and history

-While the modern game of golf originated in 15th century Scotland, the game's ancient origins are unclear and much debated.
+While the modern game of golf originated in 15th-century Scotland, the game's ancient origins are unclear and much debated.

 Some historians trace the sport back to the Roman game of paganica, in which participants used a bent stick to hit a stuffed leather ball.
 One theory asserts that paganica spread throughout Europe as the Romans conquered most of the continent, during the first century BC, and eventually evolved into the modern game.

 Others cite chuiwan (捶丸; "chui" means striking and "wan" means small ball) as the progenitor, a Chinese game played between the eighth and fourteenth centuries.
 A Ming Dynasty scroll by the artist Youqiu dating back to 1368 entitled "The Autumn Banquet" shows a member of the Chinese Imperial court swinging what appears to be a golf club at a small ball with the aim of sinking it into a hole.
 The game is thought to have been introduced into Europe during the Middle Ages.

-The MacDonald boys playing golf, attributed to William Mosman.
-18th century, National Galleries of Scotland.
+Stained Glass Window installed in Gloucester Cathedral in the 1350s.
+Said to be the oldest depiction of the sport.

 Another early game that resembled modern golf was known as cambuca in England and chambot in France.
 The Persian game chowkan is another possible ancient origin, albeit being more polo-like.
 In addition, kolven (a game involving a ball and curved bats) was played annually in Loenen, Netherlands, beginning in 1297, to commemorate the capture of the assassin of Floris V, a year earlier.